Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Globally + -regular pairs

 is globally generated by $\myB^0(X, \omega_X \otimes \sL^{d - t + 1})$.
 The missing piece is a proof that $\mytau_{S^{+,\gr}}(\omega_S)$ agrees with $\omega_S$ except at the irrelevant ideal (a generalization of \autoref{thm:B0-equals-H0-for-high-ample}). \end{remark}

-\section{Globally $\bigplus$-regular pairs}
+\section{Globally \texorpdfstring{$\bigplus$}{+}-regular pairs}

 In this section we define and discuss various properties of globally $\bigplus$-regular pairs; analogous to globally $F$-regular pairs in positive characteristic.
 The reader interested in the results on globally $F$-regular pairs is referred to \cite{SchwedeSmithLogFanoVsGloballyFRegular}.
+The reader unfamiliar with this story is invited to imagine that this means the section ring / cone has singularities which are a mixed characteristic analog of klt singularities.
 Throughout this section, we work under the following assumptions unless otherwise stated:

 \begin{enumerate} \item $X$ is a normal, integral, $d$-dimensional, excellent scheme with a dualizing complex where every closed point has residue field of positive characteristic. \item $\Delta \geq 0$ is a $\bQ$-divisor on $X$. \end{enumerate} Whenever there is a base scheme $\Spec R$, we also assume that $R$ is excellent with a dualizing complex and that every closed point of $\Spec R$ has positive characteristic residue field.